2 Thessalonians

 The Man of Lawlessness (2:1-12)

-Addressing the false claim that the Day of the Lord has already come, Paul teaches that the day will not arrive until a great rebellion occurs and the man of lawlessness is revealed — one who exalts himself above every god, seats himself in God's temple, and operates by the power of Satan with signs and false wonders, but whom the Lord Jesus will destroy at his coming.
+Addressing the false claim that the Day of the Lord has already come, Paul teaches that the day will not arrive until a great rebellion occurs and the man of lawlessness is revealed, one who exalts himself above every god, seats himself in God's temple, and acts by the power of Satan with signs and false wonders, yet whom the Lord Jesus will destroy at his coming.

 Thanksgiving and Call to Stand Firm (2:13-17)